 Achieving these goals will save lives, help keep Americans healthy, and save approximately $35 billion dollars across the health care system, including up to $10 billion in Medicare savings over the next three years.
 Over the next ten years, it could reduce costs to Medicare by about $50 billion and result in billions more in Medicaid savings.

-St.Vincent Heart Center of Indiana is thrilled to be part of Partnership for Patients.
+St.Vincent Heart Center is thrilled to be part of Partnership for Patients.
 With this partnership, we can strengthen our focus on personalized and affordable care for each one of our patients, with the attention to detail that enables us to continue providing the Best Heart Care in Indiana.
 Period.